Top Online Fundraising Trends You Need to Know for 2023

 For the past few years, people in fundraising have focused on reaching Millennials, but there’s a new generation entering the workforce.
 Generation Z shares some characteristics with Millennials, including a desire to do good in the world.
 But unlike Millennials, they’ve never known life without the Internet.
 To increase donations, you must make your fundraiser appealing to this new generation.

 How can you make your crowdfunding fundraiser appeal to Gen Z?

 Generation Z uses a greater variety of devices and social media platforms than previous generations, and they use them near constantly: 95% use YouTube daily, 78% use Snapchat daily, and 66% use Facebook daily.
 Since your odds of reaching Generation Z are greater on YouTube and Snapchat, you’ll need to add those platforms to your social media strategy and approach, and get your fundraising team on board.
 For example, post all the videos you make for your fundraiser to YouTube, and consider creating a YouTube channel for your organization or cause.

 5. Play with influencer marketing

-Millennials and Generation Z may be even more adverse to ads than older generations, but they tend to be open to endorsements and recommendations from people they trust.
+Millennials and Generation Z may be even more averse to ads than older generations, but they tend to be open to endorsements and recommendations from people they trust.
 In fact, 63% of Generation Z prefers to see real people in ads instead of celebrities.

 How can you put your cause in front of young influencers?

 6. Revive email communication

 Social media used to be an ideal place for companies to reach new audiences—but it’s getting harder to get noticed.
 Organic reach on Facebook, for example, fell 52% in 2016 and continues to fall.
 The problem?
-Too many posts means too little space to capture people’s attention.
+Too many posts mean too little space to capture people’s attention.

 How can you boost your fundraiser’s reach with email?

 With social media reach down, bring email back into the mix.
 Email communication is enjoying a resurgence (especially with GenX and Boomers.
 Put together a few fundraising email templates in advance, to use on-demand to reach your audience.
 Then use these templates to write thoughtful, personalized emails to friends, families, and local reporters to drum up awareness. of your cause.